ucdavis/HPC-Clusters/content/posts/about_farm.md

 Access to Farm
 --------------
-All researchers in CA&ES are entitled to free access to 8 nodes with 24 CPUs and 64GB RAM each (up to a maximum of 192 CPUs and 512GB RAM) in the low, medium, and high priority batch queues, as well as 1TB storage space.
+All researchers in CA&ES are entitled to free access to 8 nodes with 24 CPUs and 64GB RAM each (up to a maximum of 192 CPUs and 512GB RAM) in Farm II's low, medium, and high priority batch queues, as well as 1TB storage space.

 Additional usage may be purchased by contributing to Farm III by buying nodes and/or storage space at set rates.